Western Forest

 The Forest of Avon Plan identifies key areas where new woodlands will have the greatest impact on biodiversity and climate resilience.

-The Great Western Community Forest initiative, based in Swindon, contributes large-scale tree planting efforts across urban and rural areas, enhancing public access to nature whilst creating long term carbon sinks to future.
-It plays a vital role in the broader Western Forest initiative by contributing large-scale tree planting efforts.
+The Great Western Community Forest initiative, based in Swindon, has planted over 50,000 trees in the past five years.
+By improving public access to nature and creating long-term carbon sinks, it plays a crucial role in the broader Western Forest initiative, contributing significantly to large-scale tree planting efforts.

 © Tom Ellis